frappe/frappe_docs/frappe_docs/www/docs/user/en/tutorial/create-a-site.md

 ![Setup Wizard](/assets/frappe_docs/tutorial/setup-wizard.png)

 After successful login, you will see the setup wizard.
-This is a one time setup wizard used to set up the site.
+This is a one-time setup wizard used to set up the site.
 Go ahead, select your country and complete the wizard.